dgrtwo/dgrtwo.github.com/_posts/2020-01-06-honeycomb-puzzle.md

 ## [1] 153
 {% endhighlight %}

-Looks like the score is 153, and the pangram that uses all seven letters is AMALGAM.
+Looks like the score is 153.

 Could we use this `get_words()` function to brute force every possible honeycomb?
 Only if we had a lot of time on our hands.
 Since S is eliminated, there are 25 possible choices for the center letter, and $24\choose 6$ ("24 choose 6") possible combinations of outer letters, making `25 * choose(24, 6)` = **3.36 million possible honeycombs**.
 It would take about 8 days to test every one this way.
 We can do a lot better.